cwilkin7/MinigameFA24/README.md

-Goblin 2 (The Speed Goblin) has 5 health and moves at a fast speed Goblin 1 (The Regular Goblin) has 20 health and moves at a moderate speed Goblin 3 (The Tough Goblin) has 50 health and moves at a slower speed
+Goblin 2 (The Speed Goblin) has 5 health and moves at a fast speed Goblin 1 (The Regular Goblin) has 20 health and moves at a moderate speed Goblin 3 (The Tough Goblin) has 50 health and moves at a slower speed !NOTE!
+W & S and A & D work as opposites.
+So W and S control left and right and A and D control up and down